Diamianos/EnglishThesaurus/README.md

-Simple command line Python Program that will ask a user for a word they want the definition for.
-Program will search through a .json file to find a matching word and if exact word is not found utilizes a module from Difflib to recommend a word close to what was entered.
+# English Thesaurus

+v1.0.0

+Simple command-line program for looking up definitions of a word

+Program reads through a large json file to retrieve the definition.

+If word is not spelled correctly, it will use a get close matches function to determine the closest word to what was entered.

+### Tech Stack

+* Python